contrick64/10secondmixtapeplayer/README.md

 # 10 Second Mixtape

+16 beats, 10 seconds.
+96bpm. by default in [signal](https://signal.vercel.app), this is 7680 ticks, or 480 ticks per beat.

 The game has 17 instruments (l for [lead](#lead-instruments), b for [bass](#bass-instruments), d for [drums](#drums)):

 | Type    | Instrument           |